 - a.
 Location.
 Commercial uses established as part of this Objective must be located at intersections of roadways given a context classification in the Hillsborough County Context Classification Map or the Florida Department of Transportation Context Classification Map, as applicable, or at the intersection of one of those roadways with a major local roadway (as defined in this Plan).
 Three way, or "T" intersections are considered full intersections for locational purposes. - b.
 Roadway characteristics.
 At least two travel lanes of traffic (one in each direction) are required on both roadways. - c.
 Maximum distance from intersection.
 Commercial uses do not have to locate at the corner but are required to stay within a certain distance from the qualifying intersection, measured from the edge of the right-of-way (ROW).
 Sites may extend beyond the prescribed distance if at least 75% of the property line along the ROW is within that distance.
 The land area within this distance, as measured along both roadways, makes a quadrant (see graphic below and Table 1 in Policy 22.2). - d.
 Maximum building size per quadrant (T intersections assume three quadrants).
 If more than one building is proposed in a quadrant, the cumulative square footage for all buildings within the quadrant shall not exceed the maximums shown within Table 1 under Policy 22.2.
 See FLUE Appendix A for additional size restrictions per land use category. - e.
 Maximum size per business/tenant.
-In order to ensure the scale of commercial development is consistent with the character of the area, some future land use categories, as shown in the Commercial-Locational Criteria Table 1 in Policy 22.2, limit the size of individual business/tenant spaces to 20,000 sq. ft. with the exception of grocery stores, which shall not exceed 50,000 sq. ft. and shall be limited to one per quadrant.
-Notwithstanding the maximum FAR permitted by the Future Land Use, several businesses/tenants may locate in a commercial node if the maximum building size noted in subsection d of this Policy is not exceeded.
+In order to ensure the scale of commercial development is consistent with the character of the area, some future land use categories, as shown in the Commercial-Locational Criteria Table 1 in Policy 22.72, limit the size of individual business/tenant spaces.
+Within those categories, business/tenant size along roadways classified as Urban General, Suburban Town, Suburban Residential, and Rural on the Context Classification Map for Hillsborough County and the Florida Department of Transportation (FDOT), are limited to 20,000 sq. ft. with the exception of grocery stores, which shall not exceed 50,000 sq. ft. and shall be limited to one per quadrant.

+Notwithstanding the maximum FAR

+permitted by the Future Land Use, sSeveral businesses/tenants may locate in a commercial node if the maximum building size noted in subsection ed of this Policy is not exceeded.
 For the purpose of this Policy, grocery stores are uses primarily engaged in the retail sale of fresh fruits, vegetables, and meats in combination with canned and dry goods.
 Ancillary uses within grocery stores may also include bakeries, delis, coffee shops, and pharmacies.
-Buildings located along roads classified as Suburban Commercial are exempt from the tenant size restriction.
+See FLUE Appendix A for additional size restrictions per land use categoryBuildings located along roads classified as Suburban Commercial are exempt from the tenant size restriction.

 f.
 Minimum separation.
 Table 1 in Policy 22.2 specifies where node separation requirements apply.
-Within those future land use categories where such a requirement applies, a new commercial node, proposed based on Objective 22, shall not be allowed if there is a developed or entitled commercial node within a certain distance as shown in Table 2.
+Within those future land use categories where such a requirement applies, a new commercial node, proposed based on Objective 22, shall not be allowed if there is an existing a developed or entitled commercial node within a certain distance as shown in Table 2.
 The distance shall be measured between the property lines of the subject site and closest site within the other node, following along a common vehicular path, and shall be based upon the context classification(s) of the intersecting roadways which form the new commercial node.
 Policy 22.6 allows waivers from this requirement.